chenjunlin110/Android13/README.md

 ## Known Fix (AI-assisted)
 - Persistence issue (photos disappearing after returning) was diagnosed with AI assistance: MainActivity's cached in-memory data was overwriting saved data on pause.
 Reloading from storage in `onResume` prevents the overwrite and keeps newly added photos.

-## Troubleshooting
-- Photo count not updated after returning: data reloads in `onResume`; if still stale, clear app data and retry.
-- Photo missing or not showing: ensure the picker granted read permission and the original image file wasn't moved/deleted; reselect to refresh URI permissions if needed.

 ## Manual Verification
 1) Create an album, import a few images, return to main and confirm counts update.